box/kube-applier/README.md

 [strongbox](https://github.com/uw-labs/strongbox) is an encryption tool, geared towards git repositories and working as a git filter.

-If `stronboxKeyringSecretRef` is defined in the Waybill spec (it is an object that contains the attributes `name` and `namespace`), it should reference a Secret resource which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
+If `strongboxKeyringSecretRef` is defined in the Waybill spec (it is an object that contains the attributes `name` and `namespace`), it should reference a Secret resource which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
 That keyring is subsequently used when applying the Waybill, allowing for decryption of files under the `repositoryPath`.
-If the attribute `namespace` for `stronboxKeyringSecretRef` is not specified then it defaults to the same namespace as the Waybill itself.
+If the attribute `namespace` for `strongboxKeyringSecretRef` is not specified then it defaults to the same namespace as the Waybill itself.

 This secret should be readable by the ServiceAccount of kube-applier.
-If deployed using the provided kustomize bases, kube-applier's ServiceAccount will have read access to secrets named `"kube-applier-stronbox-keyring"` by default.
+If deployed using the provided kustomize bases, kube-applier's ServiceAccount will have read access to secrets named `"kube-applier-strongbox-keyring"` by default.
 Alternatively, if you need to use a different name, you will need to create a Role and a RoleBinding to give `"get"` permission to it.